iam-suryaprasad/TechOps-Examples/Day03/README.md

 Architecture to Overcome API Gateway Pay Load Limit

   Today’s Agenda :

    Architecture to Overcome API Gateway Pay Load Limit

    Deploying Apps to EKS with GitHub Actions and ArgoCD

    Reimagining cloud strategy for AI-first enterprises

    Docker Desktop 4.33 Introduces Build Checks for Optimized Dockerfiles

    Google Adds Gemini AI to BigQuery and Looker to Simplify Data Tasks

    Microsoft to Explore Kernel Access Alternatives Post-CrowdStrike Outage

--Architecture to Overcome API Gateway Pay Load Limit
+- Architecture to Overcome API Gateway Pay Load Limit

    Today's use case is about "Overcoming AWS API Gateway Payload Limits" with an ideal architecture example.

    Imagine you're developing a document management mobile app, where users can upload large files such as PDFs, presentations, and spreadsheets.
 The app needs to store these documents securely and efficiently.

   For this, utilizing AWS services like API Gateway and S3 is an ideal choice due to their scalability, security, and ease of integration.